Festival Events

 This is a ceremonial time.
 Above all else, please be respectful.

-As a reminder we encourage you to bring food, snacks and beverages to share, but please remember: no containers of alcohol are allowed in the lounge.
+As a reminder we encourage you to bring food, snacks and beverages to share, but please remember: alcohol is not allowed in campus public spaces, including the lounge.

 Marimba Jam Time